Our Definitive Guide to Contact Center Services

 • Interactive voice response (IVR) provides customers with self-service support.
 They don’t need to talk to live representatives.
 They can access information and conduct transactions through this automated system.

-• Customer relationship management (CRM) software is a contact database for managing customer interaction.
+• Customer relationship management (CRM) software is a contact database for managing customer interactions.
 It’s also the best resource for recording, organizing, analyzing, and reporting customer data.

 • Quality management software (QMS) is a platform for QA and compliance analysts.
 This resource enables them to access and review agents’ contacts.
 It also allows them to monitor live calls, chat, and email exchanges.
 Ultimately, QMS helps them assess and improve contact center performance.